Multiobjective Test Problems with Degenerate Pareto Fronts: Computational Studies

 \subsection{Impact of the Proposed Three Characteristics}

-In the last section, we have presented the performance of the current state of the arts on the proposed functions and have found that these functions provide big challenges to the algorithms.
-However, we may not be able to conclude that this underperformance of the considered algorithms is caused by the proposed three characteristics since the tested functions are of different features with respect to their essential objectives (e.g., multi-modal, bias and disconnected).
-To investigate the impact of the proposed three characteristics, in this section we modify the original DPF by making them have the same essential objectives as DTLZ5($I$, $M$), called DPF1A--DPF5A (see Appendix \ref{DefinitionT3}).
-Therefore, the performance difference of algorithms between these functions can fully boil down to the proposed characteristics.
+In the previous subsection, we have presented the performance of the current state-of-the-art algorithms on the proposed test problems and have found that they provide big challenges to the algorithms.
+However, we may not be able to conclude that this under-performance of the considered algorithms is caused by the proposed three characteristics since the tested problems have different features with respect to their essential objectives (\textit{e.g.}, multi-modal, bias and disconnected).
+To investigate the impact of the proposed three characteristics, in this section we modify the original DPFs by making them have the same essential objectives as DTLZ5($I$,$M$), called DPF1A--DPF5A (see Appendix \ref{DefinitionT3}).
+Therefore, the performance difference of algorithms between these problems can fully boil down to the proposed characteristics.

-In this experiment, we compare the performance of five objective reduction-based MOEAs on DPF1A-DPF4A, DPF5 and DTLZ5($I$, $M$)~\cite{Deb2005on}.
+In this experiment, we compare the performance of five algorithms, which include three objective reduction-based MOEAs ($\delta$-MOSS, OSP and NCIE), an improved decomposition-based algorithm (IDBEA) and an indicator-based algorithm (IBEA) on DPF1A-DPF5A and DTLZ5($I$, $M$)~\cite{Deb2005on}.
 We test the instances with $I = 3, M=10$ for DTLZ5($I$, $M$), and $d=3, m = 10$ for the proposed problems.
-The number of decision variables of DTLZ5($I$, $M$) is set as $19$ by following the recommendation in \cite{Deb2005on}, and the same setting for DPF1A--DPF5A and DPF5.
+The number of decision variables of DTLZ5($I$, $M$) is set as $19$ by following the recommendation in \cite{Deb2005on}, and the same setting is adopted for DPF1A--DPF5A.
 We run the tested MOEAs for $31$ times with the population size of $100$ and the maximum number of executing generations $1000$.

-The results of the run with the best IGD value (measured in the essential objective space) on DTLZ5($I$, $M$) and on the proposed problems are shown in Fig.~\ref{fig:comparisonV} and Fig.~\ref{fig:comparison}, respectively.
+The results of the run with the best HV value\footnote{The results of the run with the median HV value of the tested algorithms can be found in Supplementary Material (Section III).} (measured in the essential objective space) on DTLZ5($I$, $M$) and on the proposed problems are shown in Fig.~\ref{fig:comparisonV} and Fig.~\ref{fig:comparison}, respectively.
 From the results, we have the following observations:

-1) The five algorithms, $\delta$-MOSS, k-EMOSS, NCIE, OSP and ORMOS, all can obtain a solution set that has a good convergence and diversity to the PF of DTLZ5($I$, $M$).
-Since the first $(M-I+1)$ objectives of DTLZ5($I$, $M$) are linearly dependent with each other, it makes easy for the objective reduction algorithms to discover the essential objectives of the problem.
+1) The first four algorithms, $\delta$-MOSS, OSP, NCIE and IBEA, can obtain a solution set that has a good convergence and diversity to the PF of DTLZ5($I$, $M$).
+Since the first $(M-I+1)$ objectives of DTLZ5($I$, $M$) are linearly dependent on each other, it is easier for the objective reduction algorithms to discover the essential objectives of the problem.
+However, the decomposition-based algorithm still has difficulties to obtain a diverse solution set.